 RMCO has been persistently and quietly working with the administration of Colorado Governor John Hickenlooper to persuade them to undertake a broad range of climate actions.

-No public announcement has yet been made, but we know that the Governor and other state officials have finally agreed with our repeated urgings and are going to undertake a comprehensive assessment of Colorado's vulnerability to climate change and its impacts.
-Other states have prepared vulnerability assessments, but Colorado has not.
+One key action is the development of an assessment of Colorado's vulnerability to climate change and its impacts.
+Other states have prepared vulnerability assessments, but Colorado had not.
 We have been pushing for one since the blue-ribbon panel we convened in our Colorado Climate Project recommended that one be done here.

 RMCO played the lead role in bringing together two key climate science entities in Colorado -- Western Water Assessment at the University of Colorado and the North Central Climate Science Center at Colorado State University -- to develop a proposal for carrying out the vulnerability assessment.
-These are the scientific organizations that will prepare the report, in a project commissioned by the state government.
-And we played the lead role in getting their proposal before the state government and persuading the governor and his staff to launch the effort.
+These organizations are now working to prepare that report, commissioned by the state government's Colorado Energy Office.

 Climate Change and National Parks

 RMCO is the national leader in identifying how a disrupted climate threatens national parks and other special places.
 Our latest report, released in August 2012 in partnership with the Natural Resources Defense Council, documents how an altered climate threatens the seven national seashores on the Atlantic Coast: Cape Cod in Massachusetts, Fire Island in New York, Assateague Island in Maryland and Virginia, Cape Hatteras and Cape Lookout in North Carolina, Cumberland Island in Georgia, and Canaveral in Florida.